 The Traditional Barriers to High-Quality Education

-Let’s be honest: high-quality education has always been a scarce resource.
+High-quality education has always been a scarce resource.
 The biggest wall has always been the price tag.
-While we’re told a college degree is the ultimate goal, the "extras" that actually ensure success—like private, high-end tutoring—can cost upwards of $100 per hour.
+While we’re told a college degree is the ultimate goal, the "extras" that actually ensure success, such as private, high-end tutoring, can cost upwards of $100 per hour.
 It’s a tiered system where academic excellence is often bought, not just earned.

 Beyond the money, there’s the geographic lottery.
 If you live in a rural area or an underserved city, you likely lack access to the specialized educators or advanced placement resources found in wealthy suburbs.
 On top of that, the traditional “one-size-fits-all” lecture model leaves too many people behind.
 Not everyone learns at the same speed or in the same way, yet the system often expects them to fit a single academic mold.